wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/82-letter-downer-to-wilson.md

 ---
+doc_date: '1967-07-18'
+doc_num: 82
+doc_order: 82
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: FCO 46/56]'
-title: "82 LETTER, DOWNER TO WILSON"
+title: LETTER, DOWNER TO WILSON
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 9947
 vol_id: 27
-doc_date: 1967-07-18
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 82 LETTER, DOWNER TO WILSON

-UKNA: FCO 46/56

 Australia House, London, 18 July 1967

 Secret

-In the message from my Prime Minister to you which I transmitted earlier this afternoon,1 Mr. Holt mentioned that he would be making a statement on the terms of your Defence White Paper, and would send it to you.
+In the message from my Prime Minister to you which I transmitted earlier this afternoon,[1](#f1) Mr. Holt mentioned that he would be making a statement on the terms of your Defence White Paper, and would send it to you.

 This is the statement.
 Mr. Holt wishes me to say that it is being made available to you on a personal basis until such time as it is actually released.
 This is set down for 0930 hours Canberra time, Wednesday 19th July.